-(c) The Nebraska State Penitentiary PAQ states of those who were not educated during 30 days of intake, all inmates have been subsequently educated.
+(c) The Omaha Correctional Center PAQ states of those who were not educated during 30 days of intake, all inmates have been subsequently educated.
 Agency policy requires that inmates who are transferred from one facility to another be educated regarding their rights to be free from both sexual abuse and sexual harassment and retaliation for reporting such incidents and on agency policies and procedures for responding to such incidents, to the extent that the policies and procedures of the new facility differ from those of the previous facility.
+The PAQ states, "all inmates receive education within 30 days of arrival"

-Nebraska Department of Correctional Services, Sexual Assault/Abuse Policy 203.11, page 13, section M. 3, states, "Information will be provided in formats accessible to all inmates, including those who are deaf or hard of hearing, visually impaired or otherwise disabled; those who have intellectual, psychiatric or speech disabilities; as well as to inmates who have limited reading skills and who are limited English proficient."
+Nebraska Department of Correctional Services, Sexual Assault/Abuse Policy 203.11, page 14, section M. 3, states, "Information will be provided in formats accessible to all inmates, including those who are deaf or hard of hearing, visually impaired or otherwise disabled; those who have intellectual, psychiatric or speech disabilities; as well as to inmates who have limited reading skills and who are limited English proficient."